This bad driving habit could cost you £1,000 this winter

 Consumer Editor

-According to the Driver & Vehicle Standards Agency (DVSA), fog lights should only be switched onto full beam when visibility drops below 100 metres when driving on British roads.
+According to guidance from the Driver and Vehicle Standards Agency (DVSA), fog lights should only be switched on when visibility drops below 100 metres when driving on British roads.

-This means that they are at risk of a fine of up to £1,000 and three penalty points on their driving licence.
+This means drivers are risking of a fine of up to £1,000 and three penalty points on their driving licence.

-Drivers who took part in the research also revealed that they do not stay on top of regular car maintenance when it comes to car fog lights.
+Those who took part in the research said they do not stay on top of regular car maintenance when it comes to car fog lights, either.

-Just 15% say they check them every month – and shockingly, 24% stated that they had never checked their fog lights.
+Just 15% say they check them every month – and shockingly, 24% stated that they have never checked their fog lights.

 Further analysis revealed around 31,000 of those MOT failures were due to front or rear fog lights.